 When buying or selling a New York business or any of a business’s assets under NY law, potential successor liability of the buyer is of primary concern.
 New York Successor Liability Law is complex and the following is, only, intended as a brief overview of the matter.

-Successor liability means liability that the buyer of a business’s assets may have for the acts or liabilities of the seller of those assets performed prior to the purchase.
+Successor liability in New York is liability that the buyer of a New York company’s assets may have for the liabilities of the seller of those assets performed prior to the purchase.
 Essentially, a buyer would be compelled to pay off debt that the seller accumulated prior to completion of the transaction.
-The general rule in New York is that the buyer of a business’s assets does not assume and is not liable for the seller’s liabilities unless otherwise expressly stated in the purchase and sale agreement.
+The general rule in New York is that the buyer of company assets does not assume and is not liable for the seller’s liabilities unless otherwise expressly stated in the asset purchase agreement.
+However, exceptions exist.

 - the owners of the seller continue operations as the owners of the buyer;

-- the seller discontinues its operations or dissolves soon after completion of the the asset sale;
+- the seller discontinues its operations or dissolves soon after completion of the asset sale;

 - the buyer assumes liabilities necessary for the uninterrupted continuation of the acquired business’s operations; and